SharinaS/Cloud-Engineering-Fundamentals/databases.md

 * If the primary DB fails, the DNS address will automatically point to the secondary DB.
 * *You can force a failover from one AZ to another by using "Reboot" of the RDS instance.*

-### (2) Read Replicas
+## (2) Read Replicas

 You must have *automatic backups* turned *on* in order to deploy a read replica.

 > For performance. *For scaling*.
 For security....
 NOT for disaster recovery.

-Regarding Security:

-* **public key encryption** is used when RDS sets up communication between read replicas and the source DB instance.
+#### How It Works

+When you create a read replica, you first specify an existing DB instance as the source.
+Then Amazon RDS takes a snapshot of the source instance and creates a read-only instance from the snapshot.

+Amazon RDS then uses the asynchronous replication method for the DB engine to update the read replica whenever there is a change to the source DB instance.
+The read replica operates as a DB instance that allows only read-only connections.
+Applications connect to a read replica the same way they do to any DB instance.
+Amazon RDS replicates all databases in the source DB instance.

+#### Reduce the load and increase elasticity

+You can reduce the load on your source DB instance by routing read queries from your applications to the read replica.
+Using read replicas, you can elastically scale out beyond the capacity constraints of a single DB instance for read-heavy database workloads.

 Use read replicas for very read-heavy DB workloads.

+Every time you do a write to the DB, you'll have a perfect replica that is created, which is the Read Replica.

+#### Add Security:

+public key encryption is used when RDS sets up communication between read replicas and the source DB instance.

+#### Regions

 Read replicas can be in the same or in different regions.

-EC2 instance <---> DNS record <----> Primary DB <---> Read Replica

-Every time you do a write to the DB, you'll have a perfect replica that is created, which is the Read Replica.
+#### Benefit

-Benefit: Say you have a popular word press site, and you get a huge boost in requests after a particularly popular blog post.
+Say you have a popular word press site, and you get a huge boost in requests after a particularly popular blog post.
 You can scale by pointing half of the requests to the primary DB and the other half to read from the read replica.
 This allows you to scale *out*.

-You can have:
+#### You can have

 * up to 5 copies of Read Replicas of any DB.
 * read replicas of read replicas... but careful... latency will start increasing.